bcarrillo1051/Atinverter/docs/software/library/library_reference.md

 <img src="../../images/atinverter_library_high_level.png" alt="Atinverter Library High Level" width="400"/>
 </p>

-Looking deeper into the Atinverter Library, it consists of
+Upon further inspection of the Atinverter Library, we can observe that it is organized into five main sections based on functionality.
+To learn more about each section and their respective methods, refer to [Software Modules](../modules/modules).

 <p align="center">
 <img src="../../images/atinverter_library_expanded_view.png" alt="Atinverter Library Exapanded View" width="600"/>